eXascaleInfolab/CleanImp/README.md

 ## Benchmark configuration

-- Any existing config file for classification or forecasting can be used as a basis to make new experiment runs.
-This section provides the list of most important parameters which are available in the benchmark.
+- Existing config files for classification `config_uniclass_custom.cfg` and `config_forecast_custom.cfg` can be used as a basis to make new customized experiment runs.
+Those files already contain some lists of available options, but this section provides the descriptions of most important parameters which are available in the benchmark.

 - `Datasets` are task-dependent and can be found in `WorkDir/_RawDataStorage` in resp. folders `UniClass` or `Forecasting`.
 Each subfolder there represents a single dataset.
-Files are downloaded by the setup script.
+Initial files are downloaded by the setup script.

 - `Scenarios` control the patterns of contamination performed by the benchmark.
 Available options are listed in the table below.
 Different scenarios are applicable for different tasks.